Please see our Coronavirus message on ‘What We Do’ page.

 AEA Equality legislation Training

-Everyone deserves respect and everyone’s rights should be protected.
+Everyone’s rights are rightfully protected under the law.
 Human rights are enshrined in the 1998 Human Rights Act.
-In the UK’s 2010 Equality Act (EA) certain groups – known as ‘protected characteristics’ – are given protection in recognition of the discrimination and disadvantage they experience.
+In the UK, under the 2010 Equality Act (EA2010) certain categories – known as ‘protected characteristics’ – are protected from discrimination and harassment.
+Everyone is included in one or more of these protected characteristics.

-In accordance with our foundational aims, AEA Training has a particular focus on the Protected characteristic ‘Sex’ and the ‘Single-sex exception’.
+In accordance with AEA’s foundational aims, our training has a particular focus on equality legislation, with an emphasis on the EA2010 protected characteristics and the ‘single-sex exception’.

-Properly and fairly applied, the EA has the power to reduce discrimination and disadvantage experienced by women and girls – scroll down for greater detail.
+Properly and fairly applied, the EA can reduce discrimination and disadvantage, including that experienced by women and girls – scroll down for greater detail.

 However, confusion about the application, or non-application, of the single-sex exception is widespread – see ‘What We Do’ for greater detail.